-Someone converted their Toyota Prius hybrid electric vehicle to get it to go 102 miles per gallon during the 2005 Tour de Sol for the NorthEast Sustainable Energy Association.
-It is one of the greatest advanced car rallies held throughout the State of New York.
+Someone converted their Toyota Prius plug-in hybrid electric vehicle to get it to go 102 miles per gallon.
+That’s during the 2005 Tour de Sol for the NorthEast Sustainable Energy Association.
+It is one of the greatest advanced car rallies.
+Especially held throughout the State of New York.

-The Prius used less than $1 in electricity and only $4 in gasoline to sustain it during the 150-mile race!
-The prototype Prius (called a plug-in hybrid) was a message to automakers and consumers that the technology to take hybrids one step further is here.
+The Toyota Prius plug-in used less than $1 in electricity and only $4 in gasoline.
+All to sustain it during the 150-mile race!
+The prototype Prius (called a plug-in hybrid) was a message to automakers.
+Especially and consumers.
+Moreover that the technology to take hybrids one step further is here.

 This convereted Toyota Prius used a conversion kit from Energy CS of Monrovia, California.
 It operates like any other Prius.
 Yet, it can get more than 100 mpg on long trips.
 The ancient chinese secret is the the 1.3-kilowatt hour (kWh) battery that was totally replaced with a more powerful 9-kWh Valence Technologies lithium-ion battery pack.
 Here’s the best part.

 It can be recharged from a standard electrical outlet.
-At residential neighborhood speeds (less than 35 mph), specialized monitoring and control circuits in the Energy CS Prius automatically select electric operation – resulting in almost zero tailpipe emissions – during the first 50 to 60 miles, minimally “boosted” by the gas engine until the battery charge is depleted.
+At residential neighborhood speeds (less than 35 mph).
+One specialized monitoring and control circuits in the Energy CS Prius automatically select electric operation.
+Thereby resulting in almost zero tailpipe emissions – during the first 50 to 60 miles, minimally “boosted” by the gas engine until the battery charge is depleted.
 After that, the Energy CS plug-in falls back to the mileage of a standard Prius.